tiwillia/rails-ex/README.md

 This repository is compatible with Ruby 2.3 and higher, excluding any alpha or beta versions.

 ### License
 This code is dedicated to the public domain to the maximum extent permitted by applicable law, pursuant to [CC0](http://creativecommons.org/publicdomain/zero/1.0/).
-THIS IS A TEST EDIT
+THIS IS A TEST EDIT.
+HERES ANOTHER